Review by Roger C.

 The second refuge is dharma.
 These are the teachings of the Buddha, which embody core principles such as the Four Noble Truths and the Eightfold Path.
 Dharma also consists of those methods and the teachings related to those methods that are “the arts and sciences” which enable us to open ourselves to a new way of life.

 The third and final refuge is the sangha, the Buddhist community.
-There are plenty of these sanghas in downtown Toronto, for example (and all of these congenially welcome the agnostic and atheist) – Spring Rain, Toronto Zen Centre, Friends of the Heart, Shambhala, Centre of Gravity, True Peace Toronto – where regularly scheduled guided meditations are practiced.
+There are plenty of these sanghas in downtown Toronto, for example (and all of these congenially welcome the agnostic and atheist) – Satipanna (formerly Spring Rain), Toronto Zen Centre, Friends of the Heart, Shambhala, True Peace Toronto – where regularly scheduled guided meditations are practiced.
 These meditations are most often followed by a “dharma” talk, a brief presentation on some of the principles of Buddhism.
 While there are not as many Buddhist sanghas in Toronto as there are AA groups and meetings, there are still quite a lot of them.

 The reliance on a community or a fellowship will be quite familiar to those of us with experience in the rooms of AA.
 There are some who, when they stumble onto the third step, decide that “God as we understood Him” is a Group of Drunks, the fellowship itself.